sickcodes/Docker-OSX/README.md

 docker pull sickcodes/docker-osx:auto

-# boot directly into a real OSX shell with a visual display
+# boot directly into a real OSX shell with a visual display [NOT HEADLESS]
 docker run -it \
     --device /dev/kvm \
     -p 50922:10022 \